tensorflow/docs/site/en/api_docs/python/tf/contrib/lite/Interpreter.md

 )
 ```

-Sets the value of the input.
+Sets the value of the input tensor.
+Note this copies data in `value`.

+If you want to avoid copying, you can use the `tensor()` function to get a
+numpy buffer pointing to the input buffer in the tflite interpreter.

 #### Args: